junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 #### Act 3

-> INT. bunker - day (Dean, Bobby, Ellen, Charlie, others)
+> INT. bunker - day/afternoon (Dean, Bobby, Ellen, Charlie, others)
 >
 > demons attack bunker, the ghosts help protect them

 Dean thinks he can hear bunker door shaking just from his room.
-The ghosts of all their hunter friends have spread out to their assigned positions, getting prepared.
-He really should join them, considering he's the only one around able to shoot a rock-salt gun.
+All their ghost hunter friends have spread out to their assigned positions, getting prepared.
+He really should join them, considering he's the only one around who's able to shoot a rock-salt gun.

 He doesn't want to leave his room.